asamba/asamba/_posts/2019-09-01-Helm-Multiple-Deployments-Subcharts.md

   type: NodePort
   port: 8080

+#template deployment.yaml has this value to be injected and is not part of the generation
+#you may be fine if you use the spring-boot container server.port as 80
 containerPort:
   port: 8080
 ```

 * Verify the chart with `helm lint helloworld` and ensure there are